Announcement: Chapter quizzes are not working as of summer 2023.

 4.3 Magma Generation

 Magma and lava contain three components: melt, solids, and volatiles.
 The melt is made of ions from minerals that have liquefied.
 The solids are made of crystallized minerals floating in the liquid melt.
 These may be minerals that have already cooled Volatiles are gaseous components—such as water vapor, carbon dioxide, sulfur, and chlorine—dissolved in the magma.
 The presence and amount of these three components affect the physical behavior of the magma and will be discussed more below.

 4.3.1 Geothermal Gradient

-Although it is very hot under the Earth’s surface, the crust and mantle are mostly solid.
-This heat inside the Earth is caused by residual heat left over from the original formation of Earth and from radioactive decay.
-The rate at which temperature increases with depth is the geothermal gradient.
-The average geothermal gradient in the shallow crust is about 25°C per kilometer (km).
-So, for every kilometer of depth, the temperature increases by 25°C.
+Below the surface, the temperature of the Earth rises.
+This heat is caused by residual heat left from the formation of Earth and ongoing radioactive decay.
+The rate at which temperature increases with depth is called the geothermal gradient.
+The average geothermal gradient in the upper 100 km (62 mi) of the crust is about 25°C per kilometer of depth.
+So for every kilometer of depth, the temperature increases by about 25°C.

 4.3.2 Decompression Melting